ZJU-SEC/TensorAbuse/README.md

 **TensorDetect** is a tool for detecting malicious behavior in TensorFlow models.
 Currently, it supports detecting Lambda layers and TensorAbuse attacks.
 It can analyze TensorFlow models in both H5 and SavedModel formats.

 For H5 models, **TensorDetect** checks `.h5` files for embedded Lambda layers.
-If Lambda layers are found, it issues a meddile-severity warning and outputs the information about the Lambda layers.
+If Lambda layers are found, it issues a medium-severity warning and outputs the information about the Lambda layers.

 For SavedModel models, **TensorDetect** inspects zip archives or extracted folders.
 It extracts the `saved_model.pb` file and analyzes it for suspicious ops.
 If any ops have parameters indicating malicious files or IPs, it issues a high-severity warning.
 Otherwise, it issues a medium-severity warning and provides the parameter information.
 **TensorDetect** also inspects lambda layer for SavedModel models.